simplesamlphp/simplesamlphp-module-webauthn/README.md

 gives implementations a policy choice on what to do if a client sends extensions
 anyway: this implementation chose to then fail the registration/authentication.

-The implementation supports the attestation formats "none", "packed / x5c" and "packed / self", and "fido-u2f".
+The implementation supports the attestation formats
+  - "none" (No Attestation)
+  - "packed / x5c" (Packed Attestation, X.509 certificate)
+  - "packed / self" (Packed Attestation, Self-Attestation)
+  - "fido-u2f" (FIDO U2F Attestation)
+  - "apple" (Apple Anonymous Attestation)
 Other attestation formats lead to a registration failure.

 For the attation type "packed / x5c",
 * the optional OCSP checks are not performed (this is explicitly permitted in